openva/va-decoded/README.md

 ## Testing XSLT

-XML transformations can be applied via [this web-based transformer](http://www.freeformatter.com/xsl-transformer.html). (xsltproc won’t work because it doesn’t support XSLT 2.0.)
+XML transformations can be applied via [this web-based transformer](http://www.freeformatter.com/xsl-transformer.html). (xsltproc won’t work because it doesn’t support XSLT 2.0) or with Saxon-B (e.g., `java net.sf.saxon.Transform -o:output.xml -s:lexis.xml -xsl:decoded.xsl`).
 The goal here is to get the outputted XML to match [the State Decoded standard](http://docs.statedecoded.com/xml-format.html).

 Note that this XSLT is particularly important because it is LexisNexis’ XML format for legal codes.
 Getting this created means that any LexisNexis legal XML can be used to populate a State Decoded website.